 Now this does not mean that there are no problems with value and morality for those who believe in an ultimate basis for same.
 To the contrary.
 Much evil has been done in the name of God or some other ultimate basis.
 But these problems are not ontological.
 They are epistemological(knowing), personal, and social.
 The challenge for theists and believing non-theists is to some how discern what the ultimate values are and then attempt to instantiate them.
 Resources for this include wisdom literature, religious experience, philosophy, dialog among adherents, analysis of consequences, etc.

 If the atheist really thinks about this, it presents a strange mental quandary.
-No matter what they think or do, if they think about that, even that thought couldn’t have been otherwise.
+No matter what they think or do even that thought couldn’t have been otherwise.
 And to make things worse, the “I” of the atheist is an empty concept even though it presents itself to the mind.
 The “I” is not a free agent but merely a conscious representation of what inevitably goes on in the mind.
-From the Darwinian perspective this feeling that “I” freely made decisions is a probably just a cruel trick of evolution so that I don’t go mad and instead continue to push my genes into the next generation.
+From the Darwinian perspective this feeling that “I” freely made decisions is a probably just a cruel trick of evolution so that we don’t go mad and instead continue to push our genes into the next generation.

 And then there are moral positions.
 No matter how passionate an atheist is about some moral position, they really couldn’t have taken another.
 They just do what they do.
 Their passions are also just the product of necessity and chance.
 So, if they were honest, they would also realize that those who oppose their moral positions couldn’t have done otherwise either.